The following represents the course offerings presently available for the Bioregional Studies Certificate(WBSC).

 5. Be the storyteller who holds wisdom about places, dimensions and ideas about nature and will seek to hold and carry the elements of ancient wisdom that connect Gaia with the human experience.

 6. Be the peaceful warrior and the advocate seeking to protect the natural systems of Planet Earth.
-To craft a life, mission and occupation that supports wildcrafting ethics and to move those ethics into the wider human population with a devotion dedicated to the liberation of others.
+To craft a sanctuary, life, mission and occupation that supports wildcrafting ethics and to move those ethics into the wider human population with a devotion dedicated to the liberation of others.

 7. Propagate, restore and spread wild habitat and Earth-based teachings into areas of human settlement.